psychemedia/sin-eater-resources/src/_through_1880s.md

 > The practice of watching the dead body until its burial is not yet obsolete, a custom indeed which, among the Irish, is even still occasionally the scene of the most unseemly revelries, those present often-times indulging in excessive drinking and riotous merry-making.
 In days gone by, however, this practice was attended with every mark of respect to the deceased one, the leading idea being to see that the devil did not carry off the body.

-As regards funerals and the funeral proocession, some of which we have not previously heard described:
+As regards funerals and the funeral procession, some of which we have not previously heard described:

 > Lastly, since the formation of cemeteries, many of the quaint old funeral customs which formerly existed in many of our country villages have passed away.
 Now-a-days, the "last act," as the committal of the body to the grave has been termed, has been shorn of much of its pomp.
 Thus, in the North of England it was customary, only a few years ago, to carry "the dead with the sun" to the grave, a practice corresponding with the Highland usage of making "the deazil," or walking three times round a person, according to the course of the sun.